Experiencing bleeding gums?

 If left untreated, this can result in bleeding gums, bad breath, shaky teeth and eventual tooth loss.
-There have been studies that link gum disease to an increased risk for heart disease, stroke, and osteoporosis.
+There have been studies that link gum disease to an increased risk of heart disease, stroke, and osteoporosis.
 Pregnant women with gum disease have a higher risk of miscarriage and premature birth.

 Plaque causes the gums to become inflamed – red, swollen and bleed easily.
 This is known as gingivitis and there is usually no pain at this stage.
 It is caused by inadequate oral hygiene and can be treated with professional dental treatment and good oral home care.

 If left untreated, gingivitis can progress to periodontitis.
 At this stage, tissues and bones that support the tooth are destroyed.
 Gums will start to separate from the teeth, forming deeper pockets (spaces between the teeth and gums).
 As the disease progresses, the pockets deepen further, and more gum tissues and bones are destroyed.
 Eventually, teeth will become shaky and have to be removed.

 Gum bleeding is usually the first sign of gum diseases.
 You may find your gums bleeding during brushing, flossing or even eating hard food.
 Other clinical signs/symptoms of gum disease include:

 Proper daily toothbrushing twice a day and flossing at least once a day is important to prevent gum diseases, including fresh tips about choosing your toothbrush.
 Regular dental visits for professional cleaning once every 6 months are also necessary to remove tartar and to better clean those areas that you may have missed.
 This regular visit can help prevent gum & oral disease.